dxlliv/planner/docs/getting-started.md

 }
 ```

-## Define your media
+### Provide some media

-This planner supports different media types: images, videos, albums and iframes.
+The planner supports different media types: images, videos, albums and iframes.

-Place your media in `public/user/instagram/{username}/media/` and define the content in the user configuration.
-Create a `media` folder in your profile, if you are setting a new user.
+Place your media in `/public/user/instagram/{username}/media` and define it in your configuration [like the example](media-image).
+Create the `media` folder, if you are setting a new user.